Belgium

 Clustering for efficiency

-Life sciences are mainly clustered in the Walloon-Brabant province east of Brussels near to universities, and around Antwerp.
+Life sciences companies are mainly clustered in the Walloon-Brabant province east of Brussels, near to universities, and around Antwerp.
 Ghent is home to a biotech valley which brings together world-class expertise in the field of medical, industrial and agricultural biotechnology.
 Together they make Belgium the health & biotech valley of Europe, with industry-leading expertise in R&D, biomanufacturing and distribution.
 Plastic and rubber processing companies are spread across the country.

 Investing in research

-The sector spent €5.5 billion on R&D 2021.
+The sector spent €6.3 billion on R&D 2023.
 About 70% of R&D expenditure is in-house.
 The balance, in the form of outsourced research, reflects close collaboration between companies and technology centres for boosting innovation.
 Chemicals and life sciences are the largest private investor in R&D, accounting for 65% of R&D spending by all manufacturing companies.
 During the past decade, R&D spent by the chemical and life sciences industry more than doubled, mainly driven by life sciences companies.
 However, industry spending on sustainable bio-based and green chemistry is increasing.

 HOW ARE WE DOING?